DINDIN2007/onboarding-start/docs/info.md

 - **nCS (Chip select)**, Signals whether or not to enable communication between the controller and the peripheral.
 - **COPI (Controller Out Peripheral In)**, This essentially is the 16 bistream of data that the spi peripheral takes in and uses to configure the pwm peripheral.

-and through COPI, the SPI peripheral writes data to the corresponding registers of the PWM peripheral, which are :
+and through COPI, the SPI peripheral writes data to the corresponding registers of the PWM peripheral.
+The available settings are :

 - Enable Outputs
 - Enable PWMs
 - Set the Duty cycles

-with the 16 bitstream from COPI in the format :
+And the input 16 bitstream from COPI to the SPI peripheral is in the format :

 - Read/Write (1 bit)
 - Address (7 bit)